Greensboro Truth and Reconciliation Commission: Reactions

 The work of the commission and its subsequent recommendations elicited both positive and negative responses.
 The commission's report, according to Nelson Johnson, was a “gift” suggesting others in the community of Greensboro needed to read and benefit from it.
 An editorial on the commission's final report, authored by Allen Johnson of the Greensboro News & Record, found that as an “overall body of work, the report is well researched and documented”, and that, “despite its flaws and arguably even because of them, the report provides a valuable opportunity for reflection.”

-The mayor of Greensboro, Jim Melvin, on November 3, 1979, – within a day or two of the final report being made public - stated that, “I’ll stand on the reputation of the police department.
+The mayor of Greensboro on November 3, 1979, Jim Melvin, – within a day or two of the final report being made public - stated that, “I’ll stand on the reputation of the police department.
 We had a good police department on November 3[rd.]”
 Keith Holliday, who was Greensboro's mayor when the report was publicly issued, decided to reject the commission's recommendations calling for the Greensboro police department and the city itself to apologize for what happened on November 3, 1979.
 Holliday instead preferred to simply express regret for the events of that day.
 Two Democratic Guilford County Commissioners expressed their support for the commission's specific recommendations in favor of a living wage and antiracist training – both of which were opposed by a Republican-controlled Guilford County commission.